thatslifescience/github_dev/_posts/2018-09-03-Meeting-of-the-New-England-Botanical-Club-BEAURY.md

 **Figure 10** Did you know plants can rust?
 This discoloration is caused by a fungal disease.
 (Source: Eve Beaury) <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/42990154391/in/dateposted-friend/" title="IMG_3016"><img src="https://farm2.staticflickr.com/1799/42990154391_9f63f6be5a.jpg" width="375" height="500" alt="IMG_3016"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>

-We found beautiful rare orchids under the canopy of the sandplains, and some wildlife as well!
+We found beautiful orchids under the canopy of the sandplains, and some wildlife as well!

 **Figure 11** *Goodyera pubescens* is one of the orchids we found.
 Deer had been nibbling on nearby individuals of this patch.
 (Source: Eve Beaury) <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/42088607735/in/dateposted-friend/" title="IMG_3026"><img src="https://farm2.staticflickr.com/1815/42088607735_b0f91cffe1.jpg" width="375" height="500" alt="IMG_3026"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>